-Will “Black Jack” Christian, aka: Ed Williams, 202 (1871-1897) – Leader of a gang of robbers called the High Fives Gang, he and his brother older brother Bob would roam Oklahoma, New Mexico, and Arizona where they robbed banks, trains, and stagecoaches in earnest.
+Will “Black Jack” Christian, aka Ed Williams, 202, was the leader of a gang of robbers called the High Fives Gang.
+He and his older brother Bob would roam Oklahoma, New Mexico, and Arizona, where they robbed banks, trains, and stagecoaches in earnest.

-William, Jr. was born William Christian, in Fort Griffin, Texas, in 1871, the son of William, Sr. and Sallie Christian.
-William Christian, Sr, a Kentuckian, was an early settler of the area after the Civil War.
+William, Jr. was born William Christian, in Fort Griffin, Texas, in 1871, the son of William, Sr., and Sallie Christian.
+William Christian, Sr, a Kentuckian.
+His father was an early settler of the area after the Civil War.
 Later he moved the family to a homestead in Baylor County.
-In about 1883, the Christians moved again, into the Texas Panhandle and shortly after the 1891 Oklahoma Landrush, the family appeared in Pottawatomie County, taking residence on the Little River south of Tecumseh.
+In about 1883, the Christians moved again into the Texas Panhandle.
+Shortly after the 1891 Oklahoma Landrush, the family appeared in Pottawatomie County, taking residence on the Little River south Tecumseh.

 In Oklahoma, Will and his older brother Bob were part of a gang of small-time thieves and whiskey peddlers.
-On April 27, 1895, Deputy Sheriff Will Turner was searching for Bob Christian, with a warrant for his arrest for grand larceny.
-He located him near the town of Violet Springs, one of the most lawless border towns in Oklahoma Territory.
-Bob was with three other men, including his brother Will Christian, “Buttermilk” John Mackey and Foster Holbrook.
+On April 27, 1895, Deputy Sheriff Will Turner searched for Bob Christian with a warrant for his arrest for grand larceny.
+He located him near Violet Springs, one of the most lawless border towns in Oklahoma Territory.
+Bob was with three other men, including Will Christian, “Buttermilk” John Mackey, and Foster Holbrook.
 Confronting all four men, Bob Christian told Turner to keep his warrant and drew his gun.
 Turner was able to fire first and hit Christian in the chest, which only knocked him down because Christian was wearing a steel vest plate.
 All four men then opened fire on the deputy, killing him.

 While in the southwest, the brothers organized the High Fives Gang, named after a favorite card game at the time.
 In addition to Black Jack and his older brother Bob, the gang also included Bob Hayes, George West Musgrave, and Code Young.

-On November 18, 1896, an 8-man posse caught up with some of the men at the Diamond A Ranch in the San Simon Valley of southwest New Mexico.
-One morning the bandits left camp and when they returned the posse was waiting.
-Christian spotted the posse and a gun battle broke out.
+On November 18, 1896, an eight-man posse caught up with some men at the Diamond A Ranch in the San Simon Valley of southwest New Mexico.
+One morning the bandits left camp, and when they returned, the posse was waiting.
+Christian spotted the posse, and a gun battle broke out.
 Christian and Hayes had their horses killed, but both jumped free and kept firing.
 Moments later, however, Hayes was killed by lawman Fred Higgins.
 Black Jack Christian and Musgrove escaped.

-On April 28, 1897, a five-man posse tracked several of the fugitives to a gorge near Clifton, Arizona.
-When the lawmen set up an ambush, a gunfight ensued and Christian was hit in the side and fell out of the saddle, as the other outlaws galloped away.
+On April 28, 1897, a five-man posse tracked several fugitives to a gorge near Clifton, Arizona.
+When the lawmen set up an ambush, a gunfight ensued, and Christian was hit in the side and fell out of the saddle as the other outlaws galloped away.
 Believing the outlaws to be long gone, the lawmen retired to nearby Clifton.
-Later that afternoon a dying man was discovered by a freighter named Bert Farmer.
+Later that afternoon, a freighter named Bert Farmer discovered a dying man.
 It was Black Jack Christian who was conscious but fading fast, painfully moaning: “Some fellows shot me this morning.”
-Shortly afterward, he died and Farmer hauled his body back to town atop a lumber wagon and placed it on display.
+Shortly afterward, he died, and Farmer hauled his body back to town atop a lumber wagon and placed it on display.